elastic/support-diagnostics/README.md

  <tr>
    <td width="20%" align="left" valign="top">--workers</td>
-   <td width="50%" align="left" valign="top">The utility will check the host it is being fun on for number of processors and create an equal number of workers to parallelize the processing.
+   <td width="50%" align="left" valign="top">The utility will check the host it is being run on for number of processors and create an equal number of workers to parallelize the processing.
 This parameter allows you to increase or reduce this number.</td>
    <td width="30%" align="left" valign="top">-- workers 20</td>
  </tr>
  </table>